Stanko/tailor/README.md

 # Tailor

-Tailor is a developer tool which tries to simplify inspecting spacings on websites.
-While holding the toggle key (`Alt` or `option`), hover around the page to inspect elements.
-Size, margin and padding will be highlighted and font information will be displayed in the panel.
+Tailor is a developer tool that simplifies inspecting spacings on websites.
+While holding the toggle key (Alt or option), hover around the page to inspect elements.
+Size, margin, and padding will be highlighted, and font information will be displayed in the panel.

-While Tailor is active you can also click on element to lock it and go into the measuring mode.
-Now Tailor will show the distance between the locked element and any other you hover.
+While Tailor is active, you can also click on an element to lock it and enter the measuring mode.
+Now, Tailor will display the distance between the locked element and any other element you hover over.

 Try it yourself - https://muffinman.io/tailor/

 Desktop only.

-Our QA team does a lot of checks to make sure spacings, paddings and font sizes are matching designs.
-I made this library/extension hoping it will make their life easier.
+Our QA team does extensive checks to ensure that spacings, paddings, and font sizes match the designs.
+I created this library/extension hoping to make their lives easier.

 ## Setup